twofortyfouram/android-plugin-api-for-locale/README.md

 1. The host MUST wrap the launch of the edit Intent in a try-catch block that catches both ActivityNotFoundException and SecurityException.
 This prevents a number of TOCTOU (time of check to time of use) and security issues where a plug-in could be uninstalled just before it is launched or a malicious plug-in could even change its permissions right before launch.
 1. The host MUST start a plug-in Activity by calling [startActivityForResult(Intent, int)](http://developer.android.com/reference/android/app/Activity.html#startActivityForResult(android.content.Intent,%20int)).
 1. [EXTRA_BUNDLE](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#EXTRA_BUNDLE) MUST only be present if an old instance of the plug-in is being edited.
 If [EXTRA_BUNDLE](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#EXTRA_BUNDLE) is present in the edit Intent, it MUST NOT be null.
 It may be an empty Bundle however, if the plug-in previously returned an empty Bundle.
+1. [EXTRA_STRING_BLURB](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#EXTRA_STRING_BLURB) MUST only be present if an old instance of the plug-in is being edited.
+If [EXTRA_STRING_BLURB](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#EXTRA_STRING_BLURB) is present in the edit Intent, it MUST NOT be null.

 #### Persist
 1. When a plug-in's Activity result code is RESULT_CANCELED, a host must treat this as a cancelation.
 If a new plug-in instance was being edited, then the host does nothing.
 If an old plug-in instance was being edited, the old plug-in instance MUST NOT be deleted.